cxhernandez/ipymol/README.rst

 .. code:: shell

-    $ pymol -R #-Rqpc to run it without a GUI
+    $ pymol -R #-cKRQ to run it without a GUI

 Example Usage
 --------------